 Now think of what you could do if you had all these days back.
 Reclaiming the time spent in an autonomous car is a real solution.
-Self-driving vehicles will liberate their passengers from driving, leading to more free time for the passengers.
+The future of driverless cars will liberate their passengers from driving tasks, leading to more free time for the passengers.

 It’s obvious that some of the time people spend in cars they don’t enjoy.
 To be able to let the car do the work and use that time for something else will be a revelation, I think.

 Thanks to autonomous cars, people will get additional free time while traveling or commuting.
 But how will they spend it?
 What will be left for a driver to do in an autonomous car?
 And anyway, will he or she be called a driver?
 All these questions need to be answered.
 It’s time to focus on the in-car experience of a passenger-driver, not just the driverless vehicle itself.
 Read on to find out about ways to spend time in a self-driving car.

 Driverless cars, the future of driving: looking for solutions to keep you busy

 How people spend their time in self-driving cars will depend on what these vehicles have to offer.
 There will be no need to bring any additional equipment for entertainment – all of it will be built into the car.

 In a digital future, there are no limits to what can be imagined.
 We could offer everything in the car – really overwhelm the user with information.
 But we want to put people at the center of attention.